-I am a cultural and visual anthropologist who does research on disability in contemporary Japan.
+I am a cultural and visual anthropologist who researches disability in contemporary Japan.
 My first project was on sign language, identity, and deaf social movements and resulted in a monograph and edited volume.
 After that, my second project was on schizophrenia and community-based recovery in Japan and this resulted in a book, its translation, and two films.

 I'm currently finishing a third project which explores the intersections of disability, gender, and sexuality and will result in a book titled: Trans/Japan.
 After that, I am working on a project on prosthetic, replacement, and augmentation technologies in contemporary Japan and the USA.

-Note that on January 1, 2016, I will be taking up a new position at UC Berkeley.
+Note: effective January 1, 2016, I am at a new position at UC Berkeley.

 Research interests: Disability movements, technology and social policy, identity politics, gender, and sexuality.